laminas/tutorials/doc/book/in-depth-guide/understanding-routing.md

 ### Child routes

 To solve the problems detailed in the last section, zend-router allows defining "child routes".
-Child routes inherit inherit all `options` from their respective parents; this means that if an option, such as the controller default, doesn't change, you do not need to redefine it.
+Child routes inherit all `options` from their respective parents; this means that if an option, such as the controller default, doesn't change, you do not need to redefine it.